Alais29/coderhouse-rn-todo-app/README.md

   </a>
 </p>

-> A todo app built with React Native with learning purposes
+> A simple todo app built with React Native with learning purposes

+## Features

+- Add, edit and delete a task
+- Mark or unmark any task as done or not
+- Each task shows the date and time of its creation

 ### 🏠 [Homepage](https://github.com/Alais29/coderhouse-rn-todo-app#readme)